Understanding the Key Elements of a Contract: A Comprehensive Guide

 Contracts serve as legally binding agreements between parties, outlining mutual obligations.
 They ensure clarity by defining rights and duties, making them crucial for minimizing disputes and establishing trust.

 Offer and Acceptance provide the foundation for a contract.
-An offer is a proposal by one party, and acceptance is the unqualified agreement by the other.
+An offer is a proposal by one party, and acceptance is an unqualified agreement by the other.
 Without both, no contract exists.

 Consideration denotes something of value exchanged between parties.
 It must be sufficient but not necessarily equal, highlighting the importance of agreed terms over market value.